ramvenkat98/Terms-of-Service-Explainer/README.md

 # Terms-of-Service-Explainer
 A small web extension to summarize and redline terms and conditions on a webpage, with the idea coming from [this post](https://www.threads.net/@lessin/post/CxdpzGlv074/?igshid=MzRlODBiNWFlZA==) on Threads by user `lessin`.
 ## Some Thoughts
 Built this to try out the OpenAI API and learn how to make a Chrome extension along the way.
-Heavily leaned into using ChatGPT as a tool to generate code and learn the required web development knowledge along the way, and it worked great (even generating the prompt we give it through the OpenAI API)!
+Heavily leaned into using ChatGPT as a tool to generate code, learn the required web development knowledge, as well as help with debugging - and it worked great (even generating the prompt we give it through the OpenAI API)!
 Here's the [chat log](https://chat.openai.com/share/d9423dac-ed08-446e-913d-39f19ffbe9cf
 ) of my interaction with ChatGPT as I built this.
 ## Trying Out the Extension
 To try it out, do the following: